 The following sections describe the behavior of each item and the rules governing them.

 Rules for Barrier

 The square that the barrier is placed on, prevents pieces to step onto that square.
 Only the square that the barrier is placed on is affected, pieces can jump over the barrier.
-The following figures illustrate the behavior of the barrier in the game.